urbanware-org/paval/readme.txt

     Requirements

-        In order to use the module, the Python 3.x framework (version 3.2 or higher is recommended) must be installed on the system.
+        In order to use the module, the Python 3.x framework (version 3.6 or higher) must be installed on the system.

         If you need a version for the deprecated Python 2.x framework for whatever reason, you can try refactoring the syntax from Python 3.x to